Smiley: Music and film

 In addition to the movie adaptation of Watchmen, the film Suicide Squad has the character Deadshot staring into the window of a clothing store.
 Behind a line of mannequins is a yellow smiley face pin, which had been closely associated with another DC comic character, the Comedian.
 The 2001 film Evolution features a three-eyed smiley face as its logo.
 It was later carried over to the movie's spin-off cartoon, Alienators: Evolution Continues.

 In the late 1980s, the smiley again became a prominent image within the music industry.
 It was adopted during the growth of acid house across Europe and the UK in the late 1980s.
 According to many, this began when DJ Danny Rampling used the smiley to celebrate Paul Oakenfold's birthday.
 This sparked a movement in which the smiley face moved into various dance genres, becoming a symbol of 1980s dance music.

 In the 1994 film Forrest Gump it is implied that the titular character inspired the smiley face design after wiping his face on a T-shirt while running across the country.

 In 2022, David Guetta collaborated with Felix Da Housecat and Kittin to release the song, Silver Screen, a reimagined version of the 2001 dance track.
 Guetta's version celebrated positivity and happiness.
 The music video features a cameo from street artist André Saraiva and portrays different groups portraying the message "Take The Time To Smile".
 The video partners that message with numerous smileys, on the sides of buildings, on placards, and on posters.

 Physical products

 Vittel announced in 2017 that it would be using the smiley on a special edition design of its water bottles.
 AdAge referred to its use as a "feel-good effect", and water bottles featuring the smiley icon had an 11.8% increase in sales compared to standard bottles, with 128 million bottles sold across Europe that bore the smiley design.

-In the UK, "Jammie Dodgers", a legendary biscuit line, features a smiley face engraved into circular cookies.